maghrebi84/wnd-charm/README.md

-31-y coordinate of the Extrema point at left-bottom 32-y coordinate of the Extrema point at left-top 33-Euler number: Euler characteristic of the ROI 34-Extent:the ratio of the pixels in the ROI to the pixels in the bounding box encompassing the ROI 35-Area of the convex hull
+31-y coordinate of the Extrema point at left-bottom 32-y coordinate of the Extrema point at left-top 33-Euler number: Euler characteristic of the ROI
+34-Extent: the ratio of the pixel counts in the ROI to the pixel counts in the bounding box encompassing the ROI 35-Area of the convex hull
-36-Solidity:the ratio of the pixels in the ROI to the pixels in the convex hull 37-Aspect Ratio: the ratio of width to height for bounding box encompassing the ROI 38-Equivalent Diameter: The diameter of a circle with the same area as the ROI 39-Perimeter of the ROI
+36-Solidity: the ratio of the pixel counts in the ROI to the pixel counts in the convex hull 37-Aspect ratio: the ratio of width to height for bounding box encompassing the ROI 38-Equivalent diameter: The diameter of a circle with the same area as the ROI 39-Perimeter length of the ROI
-40-Circularity: Roundness of ROI which is computed as (4*Area*pi)/(Perimeter2).
+40-Circularity: roundness of the ROI which is computed as (4*Area*pi)/(Perimeter2).
 For a perfect circle, the circularity value is 1.
-41-Max Feret Diamater
+41-Max Feret diamater
-42-Max Feret Angle
+42-Max Feret angle
-43-Min Feret Diamater
+43-Min Feret diamater
-44-Min Feret Angle
+44-Min Feret angle
-45-Neighbors: The number of neighbors touching the ROI 46-Polygonality score: The score ranges from -infinity to 10.
+45-Neighbors: the number of neighbors touching the ROI 46-Polygonality score: the score ranges from -infinity to 10.
 Score 10 indicates the object shape is polygon and score -infinity indicates the object shape is not polygon.
-47-Hexagonality score: The score ranges from -infinity to 10.
+47-Hexagonality score: the score ranges from -infinity to 10.
 Score 10 indicates the object shape is hexagon and score -infinity indicates the object shape is not hexagon.
-48-Hexagonality standard deviation: Dispersion of hexagonality score relative to its mean.
+48-Hexagonality standard deviation: dispersion of hexagonality score relative to its mean.
-49-Entropy: Entropy is a measure of randomness.
-It is the amount of information in the region.
+49-Entropy: a measure of randomness.
+It is the amount of information in the ROI.
 50-Mode of the ROI pixels